Social media measurement: Location-based

 Most social media networks allow users to add a location to their posts (reference all of our feeds).
 The location can be classified as either 'at-the-location' or 'about-the-location'. "'At-the-location' services can be defined as services where location-based content is created at the geographic location.
 'About-the-location' services can be defined as services which are referring to a particular location but the content is not necessarily created in this particular physical place."

 The added information available from geotagged (link to Geotagging article) posts means that they can be displayed on a map.
 This means that a location can be used as the start of a social media search rather than a keyword or hashtag.
 This has major implications for disaster relief, event monitoring, safety and security professionals since a large portion of their job is related to tracking and monitoring specific locations.

 Technologies used

 Various monitoring platforms use different technologies for social media monitoring and measurement.
 These technology providers may connect to the API provided by social platforms that are created for 3rd party developers to develop their own applications and services that access data.
 Facebook's Graph API is one such API that social media monitoring solution products would connect to pull data from.
 Some social media monitoring and analytics companies use calls to data providers each time an end-user develops a query.
 Others will also store and index social posts to offer historical data to their customers.

 Additional monitoring companies use crawlers and spidering technology to find keyword references.
 (See also: Semantic analysis, Natural language processing.)
 Basic implementation involves curating data from social media on a large scale and analyzing the results to make sense out of it.
+Examples of these platforms include Hootsuite, Sprout Social, and Google Analytics.